 –Talks include special focus on US policy on the Armenian genocide

-WASHINGTON–DC–The Armenian National Committee of America (ANCA) met this week with Ambassador John Marshall Evans–the US Ambassador to Armenia.
+WASHINGTON–DC–The Armenian National Committee of America (ANCA) met this week with US Ambassador to Armenia John Marshall Evans.

-The Ambassador’s meeting with the ANCA followed a two week tour of Armenian American communities in Boston–New York–New Jersey–San Francisco–Los Angeles–Fresno and Washington–DC.
-During his presentations in these cities–the Ambassador spoke with a level of candor on the historical reality of the Genocide that was specifically welcomed by Armenian Americans.
+The Ambassador’s meeting with the ANCA followed a two week tour of Armenian American communities in Boston–New York–New Jersey–San Francisco–Los Angeles–Fresno–and Washington–DC.
+During his presentations–the Ambassador spoke with a level of candor on the historical reality of the genocide–welcomed sincerely by Armenian Americans.